 Looking to the future, we predict that this number is likely to increase.
 This may in part be due to the new procedure, which provides a significant simplification of running high volume litigation for claimant law firms.
 However, it may also be due to the nature of the proceedings being raised, particularly for product liability claims impacting whole industries (for example, the diesel emissions cases) where proceedings tend to run in waves and against different manufacturers at different times.
-Data and technology related claims and ESG claims are likely to also see an increase.
+ESG claims might also lead to an increase.
 Collective claims in England will often involve parallel proceedings in Scotland.
 The trends in Scotland are likely to mirror developments in England.